dengking/programming-language/docs/C++/Language-reference/Classes/Subtyping-polymorphism/TODO-Implementation/index.md

 [Object-oriented programming languages](https://en.wikipedia.org/wiki/Object-oriented_programming_language) offer subtype polymorphism using *[subclassing](https://en.wikipedia.org/wiki/Subclass_(computer_science))* (also known as *[inheritance](https://en.wikipedia.org/wiki/Inheritance_in_object-oriented_programming)*).
 In typical implementations, each class contains what is called a *[virtual table](https://en.wikipedia.org/wiki/Virtual_table)*—a table of functions that implement the polymorphic part of the class interface—and each object contains a pointer to the "vtable" of its class, which is then consulted whenever a polymorphic method is called.
 This mechanism is an example of:

-- *[late binding](https://en.wikipedia.org/wiki/Late_binding)*, because virtual function calls are not bound until the time of invocation;
+1、*[late binding](https://en.wikipedia.org/wiki/Late_binding)*, because virtual function calls are not bound until the time of invocation;

-- *[single dispatch](https://en.wikipedia.org/wiki/Single_dispatch)* (i.e. single-argument polymorphism), because virtual function calls are bound simply by looking through the vtable provided by the first argument (the `this` object), so the runtime types of the other arguments are completely irrelevant.
+2、*[single dispatch](https://en.wikipedia.org/wiki/Single_dispatch)* (i.e. single-argument polymorphism), because virtual function calls are bound simply by looking through the vtable provided by the first argument (the `this` object), so the runtime types of the other arguments are completely irrelevant.

 > NOTE: 这一段从实现层面详细描述了C++仅仅支持single dispatch的原因。